- Access Skills

 DEMENTIA CARE Course Content

-The Level 3 Certificate in Dementia Care qualification through its 7 mandatory units provides a comprehensive overview of how dementia affects individuals and families, alongside best-practice approaches for delivering safe, person-centred, and compassionate support.
+The Level 3 Certificate in Dementia Care qualification, delivered through its seven mandatory units, provides a comprehensive understanding of how dementia affects individuals and their families, alongside best-practice approaches for delivering safe, person-centred, and compassionate support.

-Below is a breakdown of the core units included in the course.
+Below is a breakdown of the core units included.

 In this unit, you will explore the different types of dementia, how symptoms develop over time, and the impact dementia can have on cognition, communication, emotions, and daily living.